dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 - Set the `wake_time` variable to the requested amount of time in the future.
 - Force the scheduler to change tasks, so that the sleep function does not immediately return, and then sleep on the next task switch.

-We will need to modify the scheduler check the wake time of any sleeping threads it encounters.
+We will need to modify the scheduler to check the wake time of any sleeping threads it encounters.
 If the wake time is in the past, then we can change the thread's state back to `READY`.

 As an example of how this might be implemented is shown below: